Class PGS_Morphology

 smoothGaussian

 public static processing.core.PShape smoothGaussian(processing.core.PShape shape, double sigma) Smoothes a shape by applying a gaussian filter to vertex coordinates.
-At larger values, this morphs the input shape much more visually thansmooth()
+At larger values, this morphs the input shape much more visually thansmooth().- Parameters:

 - smoothed copy of the shape